afeique/webstage/README.md

 ### Python

-It is recommended to install [Miniconda] and use `conda` to manage your Python installations using virtual environments.
-[Miniconda] is cross-platform, fast to download, and easy to get up and running.
-The `conda` package manager can easily install precompiled which is particularly handy for Windows systems.
+[Miniconda] is recommended.
+It is cross-platform, fast to download, and has tools for managing Python environments out-of-the-box.
+Its package manager can install precompiled packages which is handy for Windows systems.

 [Anaconda] is the full-featured download which comes with all the pre-compiled libraries supported by `conda`.
 It is considerably bigger as a result.

 [Anaconda]: https://www.anaconda.com/distribution/
 [Miniconda]: https://docs.conda.io/en/latest/miniconda.html

-### Virtual Environments
+### Environments

-To setup and manage virtual environments using `conda`, refer to:
+It is recommended to use isolated Python environments.
+To setup and manage Python environments using `conda`, refer to:

 - [Official Cheat-sheet](https://docs.conda.io/projects/conda/en/4.6.0/_downloads/52a95608c49671267e40c689e0bc00ca/conda-cheatsheet.pdf)
 - [Continuum Cheat-sheet](http://know.continuum.io/rs/387-XNW-688/images/conda-cheatsheet.pdf)